clux/facemaulers/east/irithyll.md

 Undead here are generally not sentient yet (apart from the deacons), so they will attack on sight.
 Celerom has put in place a "lab".

 ## Magnetosphere
 Some spells do not work within the city.
-Teleport, flight, plane shift, misty step, ethereal transit, sending across planar boundaries.
+Teleport, flight, plane shift, misty step, gaseous form, ethereal transit, sending across planar boundaries.
 There's eternal moonlight. => Ensures they have to fight their way out if the vampires do not like what they hear.

+Modification: They work, but require a DC20 concentration check / DC20 arcana check to succeed one time cast.
+Notice that it affects subset(high roll) of Conjuration/Transmutation (low roll).

 ## City Style: Passive Aggressive INTO Active Aggressive
 Balistas on fortress walls.
 Flight doesn't work anyway, but eh.